damac/tf_awsconfig/README.md

-# Terraform Module: tf_awsconfig
-terraform module for 'AWS Config' base service

 # AWS Config - Config Baseline with AWS Managed Rules

-Config_Baseline creates the base configuration for AWS Config in Prod region (us-east-1) and DR region (us-west-2) with logging being delivered into a dedictaed bucket in the Audit account in Prod (us-east-1), this bucket is replicated to our DR region (us-west-2).
-Messages are also delivered to a per region SNS Topic and an regional SQS queue is subscribed.
+Config_Baseline creates the base configuration for AWS Config with logging being delivered into a dedicated bucket in the same region.
+Messages are also delivered to a region specific SNS Topic and a region specific SQS queue is subscribed (if selected).

-## Resources Created in Prod region (us-east-1)

-1. AWS Config - S3 Bucket in Audit Account - Prod
-    * Versioning Enabled
-    * Replication Enabled
-1. AWS S3 Bucket Replication - Role
-1. AWS S3 Bucket Replication - Policy

-## Resources Created in Prod region (us-west-2)
+## Resources Created

-1. AWS Config - S3 Bucket in Audit Account - DR
+1. AWS Config - S3 Bucket
-    * Versioning Enabled

-## Resources Created in both Prod and DR regions

-1. AWS Config Recorder
+1. AWS Config - Recorder
-1. Config Delivery Channel
+1. AWS Config - Delivery Channel
-1. AWS Config - Role
+1. AWS Config - IAM Role
 1. AWS Config - Trust Policy
 1. AWS Config - SNS Topic
 1. AWS Config - sns:Publish Policy